 A lot of preventive medicine in the U.S. Army is similar to civilian medicine, but when troops are traveling to exotic locations or are out on the battlefield, they encounter illnesses that most of us don't have to worry about.
+On top of that, troops are often in stressful situations and living in close quarters, which can put them at a higher risk for illness.
 Think you know a lot about preventive Army medicine?
 Test your knowledge with this quiz!

 Question 1 of 10

 All soldiers must be current on their malaria vaccines.